 Air Quality & Engine Performance

-German vehicles typically use advanced charcoal or activated carbon filters that remove allergens, pollen, odors, and harmful gases.
+British luxury vehicles use advanced charcoal or activated carbon filters that remove allergens, pollen, odors, and harmful gases.
 A clogged cabin filter reduces HVAC efficiency and air quality.

 Replacement Interval: Every 15,000-20,000 miles or annually, more frequently in dusty environments